Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/examples/kernel/dhrystone_benchmark.md

 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
 \elseif SOC_AM62X
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\elseif SOC_AM275X
+- Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
 \else
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE and \ref SMP_FREERTOS_GUIDE
 \endif